 Sometimes gnomes are so terrified by the tasks they must perform that they must drink grog to gain the courage to fight on.
 However, during each turn, players have their gnomes perform a sobriety test.
 The more grog a gnome has ingested, the more likely he will pass out from drunkenness.
 A passed out gnome is in danger of dying if he is trapped in a flooded room or a room on fire.
 Is luck on your side?
 Can your drunk sailor still save the day?

 The Red November is lost if any disaster track marker reaches the end of its track, through a disaster event that wasn’t prevented, of if all the gnomes are killed in the line of duty.
 To be rescued from the Red November, every gnome must reach the rescued space and have all pending events resolved.

 The game also contains optional rules to increase or decrease the difficulty of game play, create paranoia, or try solo play.
 In a solitaire game of Red November, the player must control at least three gnomes, of course they have the option of controlling more for a greater challenge, and standard rules apply in relation to keeping each gnome’s items separate and trading.

 These gnomes don’t want to go down with the ship but their chances are slim.
 You will enjoy the challenge of balancing time management with which actions to perform.
-Players must weigh the plague of problems and carefully decide where to send their gnomes, to solve the most pressing one first.
+Players must weigh the plague of problems and carefully decide where to send their gnomes.
 Or players can alternatively hurl their half-drunk gnomes at whatever seems good at the time, seeing how long they can last in the chaos.